Monetization

 Creators are nothing without their integrity, so always be sure that what you promote aligns with your brand’s mission and values.
 Ask yourself questions like: Would I use this?
 Would I pay for this?
 How does this connect to my creator brand?
 Does the quality of the product or service match the quality of my other output?
 Have I tested this product long enough to form an actual opinion on it?

-According to the FTC (Federal Trade Commission), all affiliates must disclose that there is a financial relationship with the brand they’re promoting, calling attention to all links as affiliate links.
+Additionally, according to the FTC (Federal Trade Commission), all affiliates must disclose that there is a financial relationship with the brand they’re promoting, calling attention to all links as affiliate links.
 Learn more about the FTC’s guidelines for endorsements here

-Ask your affiliate partners if they’d be willing to share a discount code for the product you’re promoting.
+Finally, ask your affiliate partners if they’d be willing to share a discount code for the product you’re promoting.
 This will really help push conversion, and it’s a nice way to thank your community for trusting your recommendations and giving them a try.

 12 ways to make money first $100 online guide